 Take a deep breath

 It’s not helpful to caught up in the media hype of a pandemic.
 And it can cause unnecessary anxiety.
-Here are some home remedies that may help mitigate the symptoms and shorten your recover time.
 If you are taking steps to boost your immune system and prevent the spread of germs and bacteria, put your mind at rest.
 You’ve done what you can to stay healthy.
 The rest is in God’s and the doctors’ hands.